volodymyrhudyma/blog/content/blog/detect-mobile-device-in-react.md

 export default DeviceDetector;
 ```

-However, this technique is considered unreliable, not only because it is likely that the User-Agent will change in the future releases of the browsers, but also because of UA spoofing.
+However, this technique is considered unreliable, not only because it is likely that User-Agent will change in future versions of browsers, but also because of UA spoofing.

-**UA spoofing** is replacing the User-Agent string that is sent by your browser as an HTTP header with another value.
+**UA spoofing** is the replacement of the User-Agent string, which is sent by your browser as HTTP header, with another value.

 Why is that needed?
-Because a lot of websites are made to support well only specific browsers.
+Because many websites are designed to support only certain browsers well.

-These websites include code that detects browser version and adjusts displayed content according to the received result, which means that using less popular browsers leads to potential missing of the important content.
+These websites contain code that detects the browser version and adjusts the content displayed according to the result obtained, which means that using less common browsers may result in important content not being displayed.

-To prevent that, various browsers have a feature to spoof their identification to force certain content to be shown.
+To prevent that, various browsers have a function that fakes their identification to force the display of certain content.

-For example, the Android browser identifies itself as Safari in order to aid compatibility.
+For example, the Android browser identifies itself as Safari to aid compatibility.

-Chrome allows this as well, read [this post](https://developer.chrome.com/docs/devtools/device-mode/override-user-agent/) to learn more.
+Chrome also allows this, read [this post](https://developer.chrome.com/docs/devtools/device-mode/override-user-agent/) to learn more.

 ## The Right Way #1

-Thankfully, there are much better alternatives for detecting if your application is rendered on mobile or on desktop, like **Navigator.maxTouchPoints**.
+Fortunately, there are much better alternatives to detect whether your app is rendering on mobile or desktop, like **Navigator.maxTouchPoints**.

 > The [maxTouchPoints](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/maxTouchPoints) read-only property of the Navigator interface returns the maximum number of simultaneous touch contact points are supported by the current device.

-It can be used to detect whether the device has touch screen or not, then, default back to checking the user agent screen only if there is no available **maxTouchPoints** property in **Navigator** object:
+It can be used to detect if the device has a touch screen or not, and then by default check the user agent screen only if there is no available **maxTouchPoints** property in the **Navigator** object.

-Here is full example of using it (taken from [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Browser_detection_using_the_user_agent), but adjusted for React):
+Here's a full example of how to use it (taken from [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Browser_detection_using_the_user_agent), but adapted for React):

 ```jsx
 import { useState, useEffect } from "react";